By Jen Breeding

 The content on your site should be centered around your target audience.
 But who are they?
 Personas are fictional characters, which you create based research in order to represent the different user types that might use your service, product, site, or brand.

 Creating personas will help give you a more intimate understanding of your users’ needs, experiences, behaviors, and goals.

 Improve User Engagement with Various Types of Content

 By learning more about your user personas and sticking with the “best-for-user” mentality, you’ll satisfy both your target customer base and Google’s Quality Rater’s Guidelines.
 Additionally, you’ll build trust and an authoritative reputation of expertise within your industry.

 Tip: Include a variety of content on your webpages, such as:

 SEO in 2020 has changed since the days when ranking #1 in the top 10 was the only win.
 However, keyword research remains an important part of SEO.
 Keyword research informs what is most commonly searched, equipping you with useful data for your content development.

 - Search for your main product, service, topic (keyword)

 - Note the list of “Searches related to…” at the bottom of the SERP.
-These are Google’s real user-based data suggestions about what other users search for related to your search/topic (keyword)
+Based on Google’s user data, Google provides what other users search also search for related to your search topic (keyword)